dcreager/libcork/docs/old/allocation.rst

    You can only call this function at most once.
-This function is **not** thread-safe; it's only safe to call before you've called **any** other libcork function (or any function from any other library that uses libcork), with the exception of the :ref:`functions <allocators>` used to create a new allocator.
+This function is **not** thread-safe; it's only safe to call before you've called **any** other libcork function (or any function from any other library that uses libcork.
+   (The only exceptions are libcork functions that take in a :c:type:`cork_alloc` parameter or return a :c:type:`cork_alloc` result; these functions are safe to call before calling ``cork_set_allocator``.)

 .. var:: const struct cork_alloc \*cork_allocator